HVACR EQUIPMENT PARTS SUPPLIES | SINCE 1914

 L.B.
 Marsh, Electrical Supplies, survived World War I and the prosperous '20s, but the '29 crash brought on the Great Depression.
 L.B. said, "I survived the crash because I never owned any stock other than my own."
 In the midst of the Depression, Long Beach was planning her own crisis; at the dinner hour on a quiet evening in 1933 the city quivered, shook, rattled and collapsed.
 The two-story brick building on Gaviota Street lay in ruins in the Long Beach earthquake.

-Attention was focused on the refrigeration industry, and the company grew, expanding to its present sixteen stores.
+Attention was focused on the refrigeration industry, and the company grew, expanding to its present seventeen stores.
 One store was located in Las Vegas, Nevada, to serve its growing gaming industry.

 Copyright © Allied Refrigeration Inc. All rights reserved.